Educator Wellness Series

-Through a recent seed grant from the VCU Health Hub at 25th, L.O.C.A.L.
-Adventures brought a series of yoga, mindfulness, and wellness sessions directly to educators and community spaces across Richmond’s East End serving over 75 educators.
+Through a seed grant from VCU Health Hub at 25th, L.O.C.A.L.
+Adventures brought a series of yoga, mindfulness, and wellness sessions directly to educators and community spaces across Richmond’s East End, serving 90+ educators in five months.

-Building on the success of this series, we’re excited to expand educator wellness programming.
+Building on the success of this series, we’re excited to offer educator wellness programming.
 Sessions can be customized for schools, nonprofits, and community organizations.

 Single 60–90 minute wellness workshops